Hiking Mount Avens - panoramic view tree outdoor landscape nature mountain sky autumn plant cloud background lake painting forest surrounded distance

 No

 The Mount Avens trailhead is located in Kananaskis Country, Alberta.
-Take Highway 40 south from Calgary, turn left onto the Smith-Dorrien Trail (Highway 742), and continue about 18 km to reach the trailhead.
+Take Highway 40 south from Calgary and turn left onto the Smith-Dorrien Trail (Highway 742).
+The trailhead is situated about 18 km down this road.

 Didn't find your answer?